SrijanBadhya/Debsoc/Running the PES Debsoc.md

 However, this spam of topics unrelated to debate, causes quite a few people to mute the group.
 The issue with people reaching the point where they mute the group, is that they miss out on the occasional important message which comes through.
 Our solution to appease both the yappers and the muters, was to create a new group for Sessions (and utilize the Announcements channel on the Community).
-The polls for every session were posted on this group,
+The polls for every session were posted on this group, and these polls included the options of 2 pm, 4 pm, and No. The group had the texting

 Share the motion on the WhatsApp group (not the Sessions group because that prevents free-flowing conversation since people cannot reply to it)